ska-telescope/ska-sdp-data-product-dashboard/docs/src/deployment.rst

    Deployment from pipeline on dev branch

 From the master branch, the application can be deployed into the integration or staging namespace of each environment.
+For these deployments released chart from `CAR <https://artefact.skao.int/>`_ is used.

 .. figure:: /_static/img/integration_staging_deployment.png
    :width: 90%